rgrantham82/rgrantham82.github.io/calligraphy.md

 ---
 layout: home
 title: "Calligraphy Showcase"
-excerpt: "Exploring the elegance and artistry of calligraphy as a visual expression."
+excerpt: "Celebrating the art of beautiful handwriting and its fusion with personal expression."
 comments: true
 share: true
 toc: true